core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ### MLD/MLDv2/IGMP/IGMPv3 ###
 <!-- Section 4.2 of {{RFC7390}} has the original content -->

-CoAP nodes that are IP hosts (i.e., not IP routers) are generally unaware of the specific IP multicast routing/forwarding protocol being used in their network.
-When such a host needs to join a specific (CoAP) multicast group, it requires a way to signal to IP multicast routers which IP multicast address(es) it needs to listen to.
+A CoAP node that is an IP host (i.e., not an IP router) may be unaware of the specific IP multicast routing/forwarding protocol being used in its network.
+When such a node needs to join a specific (CoAP) multicast group, the application process would typically subscribe to the particular IP multicast group via an API method of the IP stack on the node.
+Then the IP stack would execute a particular (e.g. default) method to communicate its subscription to on-link IP (multicast) routers.

-The MLDv2 protocol {{RFC3810}} is the standard IPv6 method to achieve this; therefore, this method SHOULD be used by members of a CoAP group to subscribe to its multicast IPv6 address, on IPv6 networks that support it.
-CoAP server nodes then act in the role of MLD Multicast Address Listener.
+The MLDv2 protocol {{RFC3810}} is the standard IPv6 method to communicate multicast subscriptions, when other methods are not defined.
+The CoAP server nodes then act in the role of MLD Multicast Address Listener.
 MLDv2 uses link-local communication between Listeners and IP multicast routers.
-Constrained IPv6 networks that implement either RPL (see {{sec-rpl}}) or MPL (see {{sec-mpl}}) typically do not support MLDv2 as they have their own mechanisms defined for subscribing to multicast groups.
+Constrained IPv6 networks such as ones implementing either RPL (see {{sec-rpl}}) or MPL (see {{sec-mpl}}) typically do not support MLDv2 as they have their own mechanisms defined for subscribing to multicast groups.

 The IGMPv3 protocol {{RFC3376}} is the standard IPv4 method to signal multicast group subscriptions.
-This SHOULD be used by members of a CoAP group to subscribe to its multicast IPv4 address on IPv4 networks.
+This SHOULD be used by members of a CoAP group to subscribe to its multicast IPv4 address on IPv4 networks unless another method is defined for the network interface/technology used.

 The guidelines from {{RFC6636}} on the tuning of MLD for mobile and wireless networks may be useful when implementing MLD in constrained networks.